New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - New Orleans is 5-2 against the spread and 5-2 overall in games when it puts up more than 23.0 points.

-- New Orleans is 5-5 against the spread and 5-5 overall when the team picks up over 300.8 yards.
+- In games that New Orleans totals more than 300.8 yards, the team is 5-5 against the spread and 5-5 overall.

-- This year, the Saints have turned the ball over 18 times, two more than the Panthers' takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Panthers.